Tag: Steve McCabe

 The below Parliamentary question was asked by Steve McCabe on 2016-06-09.

-To ask the Secretary of State for Health, whether his Department plans to review the list of medical conditions eligible for a medical exemption certificate.
+To ask the Secretary of State for Health, how many times the list of conditions eligible for a medical exemption certificate has been reviewed since its introduction.

 Alistair Burt